nicatspark/selfpromo2023/src/pages/blog/cool-ai-prompts.md

 heroImage: '/assets/blog/errorhandling.webp'
 ---

+_This page is subject to continuous updates._

 Get a full marketing strategy plan with content using following prompt in ChatGPT.
+Just add your product name in the beginning and product description at the end.

 ```text
 Act as if you were a professional marketer trying to sell the [product name].
 Do the following: